BMThi/DataAnalysis4A/README.md

 _Goal:_ Refresh Principal Component Analysis (PCA) and the associated [Python](https://www.python.org/) formulas.
 Apply this technique to a simple dataset made up of handwritten digits.
 <br>

-**TP - Human Activity Recognition (HAR)** - [Smartphone signal analysis](HumanActivityRecognition/). <br>
+**TP - Human Resources (HR)** - [HR Data Analysis and Attrition Prediction](HumanResources/). <br>
-_Goal:_ Use case of human activity recognition from smartphone recordings (gyroscope, accelerometer) to illustrate the main exploration and learning stages common to data science: Exploration and initial modeling using PCA, LDA, logistic regression.
+_Goal:_ Implement a classification using a logistic regression model on the one hand, and an LDA decomposition on the other, on HR data.

 <br>